Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 • Reducing our resource consumption by switching to water-saving sprinkler systems and drought-tolerant landscaping at our Salt Lake City headquarters.

-• Optimizing collections brought to market and minimizing product skus to create a “reduction” cascade effect in the supply chain.
+• Curating collections brought to market and minimizing product skus to create a reduction cascade effect in the supply chain.

-• Transitioning to post-consumer recycled content shipping boxes in all our warehouses, and we’re testing gown packaging made from recycled and recyclable materials
+• Transitioning to post-consumer recycled content (PCR) shipping boxes in all our warehouses, and more than 50% of our gown packaging is now made from 100% recycled PCR plastic.
+And we’re continuing to source and test packaging made from biobased alternatives.

 • Transitioning to recycled-content printer paper in our offices and at bridal markets.